mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

 Some approached objectives in a methodical manner, others socially and others embracing a playfully disruptive stance.
 Some decided to focus extensively on the creation and implementation of graphical assets and level design.
 While the distributed nature of the toolset, hindered peer learning in P1 as too many tools were introduced, in P2 it helped build authentic digital literacy skills.
 Some young participants became remarkably swift and adapt at thus transforming chains of actions into a fluid operation.
 Learners who had mastered the skills were asked by others for help, becoming domain experts, and thus providing additional affordances in the learning community and building an identify as specialist within its.
 It is of value to examine specialisation can be seen through the lens of double stimulation.
 The choice to specialise, marks a form of transformative agency.
 Participants craft for themselves a specialist status which becomes shared and celebrated by the group.
 Further examples are explored in chapter five.

+## Implications for practice to encourage agency

+After exploring varied understandings of agency and manifestations in this context.
+What are resulting implication for practice in brief - COMPARE TO RELEVANT SECTION IN NEXT CHAPTER.

 ### Asking questions about the challenge of applying this model to classroom environments.